-C.C. is in his ninth season as head baseball coach after serving as the top assistant for seven seasons.
+C.C. is in his eleventh season as head baseball coach after serving as the top assistant for seven seasons.

 During the 2014 season he became just the third baseball coach in Coast Guard history to record 100 victories at the Academy.
-He'll enter the 2015 season with 109 wins, just seven behind Pete Barry for second All-Time.
+His 141 career wins is second most at the Academy.

 In 2013 he led Coast Guard to their first ever appearance in the ECAC Championship game before falling to eventual NCAA Qualifier MIT in a 2-0 pitcher's duel.
 During the season the Bears set a new school record with 24 wins.